 The story of the Saul and the witch of Endor, found in Samuel chapter 28, is one of the main stories of the bible in which our Catholic friends lean on to prove that people live on in a conscience state after death and before the resurrection.
-A couple of points are brought forth in defense of thier belief that Saul really spoke to the real Samuel, and not just some evil spirit as Adventists and other christians believe it to be.
+A couple of points are brought forth in defense of their belief that Saul really spoke to the real Samuel, and not just some evil spirit as Adventists and other Christians believe it to be.
 In this article we will explore what really took place in 1 Samuel 28, and will at the same time address those arguments brought forth against our position.
 We’ll begin by…

 1 Samuel 28:7-15

 (7) Then said Saul unto his servants, Seek me a woman that hath a familiar spirit, that I may go to her, and enquire of her.
 And his servants said to him, Behold, there is a woman that hath a familiar spirit at Endor.

 (8) And Saul disguised himself, and put on other raiment, and he went, and two men with him, and they came to the woman by night: and he said, I pray thee, divine unto me by the familiar spirit, and bring me him up, whom I shall name unto thee.

 (9) And the woman said unto him, Behold, thou knowest what Saul hath done, how he hath cut off those that have familiar spirits, and the wizards, out of the land: wherefore then layest thou a snare for my life, to cause me to die?

 (10) And Saul sware to her by the LORD, saying, As the LORD liveth, there shall no punishment happen to thee for this thing.